officelearn/azure-docs.sv-se/articles/container-registry/container-registry-tasks-reference-yaml.md

 ## <a name="cmd"></a>cmd

-Den `cmd` stegtyp kör en behållare.
+`cmd` Steg typen kör en behållare.

 ### <a name="syntax-cmd"></a>Syntax: cmd